ZoBoRf/ZILCH-How-to/README.md

 * document `macros.mud`
 * use Debian only (because of problems with Ubuntu)
-* test current Debian distibution
+* test current Debian distribution
 * look for the reason for the `zapf` warning:
   ZORK2DAT.zap:945: warning: incorrect table size: expected 2357, actual 2258